Skip to main content

 “We’re trying to get some business done here!”

-Have you ever heard of, Managed Print Services (MPS)?
-If not, maybe it’s time you did.
-Managed Print Services is something to consider.
-Why?
-In a few words, it’s a service provided by many copier and printer providers to assess, monitor and manage your printing needs by a third-party to provide you better efficiency in your document printing.
+In a few words, it’s a service provided by many copier and printer providers to assess, monitor, and manage your printing needs by a third party to offer you better efficiency in your document printing.

 The Benefits of Using a Managed Print Service

-Ever hear the expression: “You don’t know what you don’t know?”
-Well, it’s true in this case.
-You may not know what type of printing is going on in your business because you aren’t in front of every copier or printer at all times.
-There may be big print jobs being run on desktop office printers by convenience or due to the inherent difficulty in using a larger printer, and the maintenance problems that can crop up.
+There may be big print jobs being run on desktop office printers by convenience or due to the inherent difficulty in using a larger printer and the maintenance problems that can crop up.
 Managed print services can fix all of these issues and more.
-By using a print service, companies receive several benefits they may not have access to otherwise including:
+By using a print service, companies receive several benefits they may not have access to otherwise, including:

-• Staff Training That Won’t Burden Your IT Team: MPS providers can provide additional training when needed on your printing devices, especially when new devices are added for use, so your IT personnel can stay focused on their projects.
+• Staff Training That Won’t Burden Your IT Team: MPS providers can provide additional training on your printing devices, especially when new devices are added for use, so your IT personnel can stay focused on their projects.
 Another area that they don’t have to worry about or manage.

 • Remote Printing Management: Today, more staff carry and use their mobile devices, even for printing.
-Your MPS can help you set up and train staff how to print from their smartphones and tablets, even when they are away from the office.
+Your MPS can help you set up and train staff on how to print from their smartphones and tablets, even when they are away from the office.

-What to Expect: On Your Way to Becoming an MPS Business
+What to Expect On Your Way to Becoming an MPS Business

 • Analyzing your business: The first thing an MPS provider will do is to analyze all of your printing.
 This includes your printing and document workflow (printing, scanning, distribution of documents and even faxing), review all of your printing devices (local, desktop and networked), your printer placement, security for your devices, mobile printing, and all supply costs.
 If you don’t have all of this information, they may even place some monitoring tools on your network for a short period of time so they can get a complete picture of your printing usage and needs.